 When the betting line moves in the opposite direction from where the majority of bets are placed.

 Reverse line movement occurs when the line moves against the public betting percentages.
-For example, if 75% of bets are on Team A, but the line moves to make Team A more attractive — that suggests sharp money is on the other side.
+For example, if many tracked tickets are on Team A, but the line moves to make Team A more attractive, that can suggest larger wagers, respected accounts, or new information on the other side.

 The Bills open as a -3 favorite over the Jets with 78% of tickets backing Buffalo on DraftKings.
 Public money should push the line to -3.5 or -4, yet by Sunday morning the line has dropped to Bills -2.5.
 That is reverse line movement: heavy sharp wagers on the Jets are overriding lopsided public tickets.